Irenecho99/Proof-of-Round-Earth-Theory/README.md

 How Do We Prove that the Earth is Round?

 # Contributors:
+1. Kyungjin Cho
-1. YIZHE GE
+2. YIZHE GE
-2. HAOYANG YAN
+3. HAOYANG YAN
-3. JIANZHUO LIU
+4. JIANZHUO LIU
-4. SUNGRIM LEE
+5. SUNGRIM LEE

 # Refined question to prove that the earth is round:
 If the earth is round, are we able to predict the sunrise time of different cities?